Riding the Heatwave: Part 3

 Chemical composition of a bicycle

-A high-performance bicycle relies of a mix of advanced polymer science an metallurgy.
+A high-performance bicycle relies of a mix of advanced polymer science and metallurgy.
 Carbon only makes up about the half the mass of a carbon-framed bike.
 The moving components include iron, aluminium and specialist alloys.
 The frame is held together with epoxy resins and the tyres include a range of compounds to reduce rolling resistance, while maintaining grip.
 I wondered, what is the chemical composition of my bicycle?
 Where do these chemicals come from?

 Canyon frameset and deep-section wheels